Olive Brasno

 Born in the community of Old Bridge, New Jersey, and later residing in South River, Olive and George Brasno were first recognized as a brother-and-sister dwarf singing team in a partnership with Buster Shaver's vaudeville act.

 Career

 Dancer/actress Olive Brasno Wayne spent the bulk of her career performing on stage, but she also occasionally appeared in feature films.
 She launched her professional career dancing and singing in vaudeville along with her brother George Brasno.
 The act was called "Buster Shaver, Olive and George", and it toured nationally.
 She and George appeared in Little Miss Broadway (1938) opposite Shirley Temple.
 Other film credits include The Mighty Barnum (1934) and Sitting Pretty (1933).
-She and her brother appeared in one of the original Charlie Chan films with Warner Oland, Charlie Chan at the Circus, in 1936.
-She appeared with her brother in at least two Our Gang shorts, singing "The Ice Cream Song" in "Shrimps for a Day."
+She and her brother appeared in one of the original Charlie Chan films with Warner Oland, Charlie Chan at the Circus (1936).
+She also appeared with her brother in the Our Gang films Shrimps for a Day (1934) and Arbor Day (1936).

 She was offered a part as a "Munchkin" in The Wizard of Oz (1939) but turned it down because she and her brother were making more money in vaudeville.